 The Independant Advisory Board

-The CuraVac Independent Advisory Board is composed of four key specialists from the industry or the academic world who help CuraVac management team in its strategic decisions with their valuable input.
+The CuraVac Independent Advisory Board is composed of five key specialists from the industry or the academic world who help CuraVac management team in its strategic decisions with their valuable input.

 Dr. Didier Hoch, M.D.